 The Limestone Coast is also home to some of South Australia’s best wine, with more than 40 cellar doors to choose from in the Coonawarra, Wrattonbully, Mount Benson and Padthaway wine regions.

 With the Southern Ocean on one side and some of South Australia’s best farmland on the other, the region also produces sensational food.
 As well as seafood, you will find succulent lamb, delicious beef, prized duck, venison, kangaroo and emu.

 Meanwhile, the great terra rossa soil means potatoes and strawberries are among the best in the country.

 This diverse geographic region is home to more than 40 cellar doors in five winemaking sub-regions, with some of South Australia’s best red wine ready for tasting.

-Take a stroll along the Coonawarra Wineries Walking Trail, with five wineries along a five kilometre strip, including Brand’s Laira Coonawarra, DiGiorgio Family Wines, Redman Wines, Wynns Coonawarra Estate and Zema Estate.
+Take a stroll along the Coonawarra Wineries Walking Trail, with five wineries along a five-kilometre strip, including Brand’s Laira Coonawarra, DiGiorgio Family Wines, Redman Wines, Wynns Coonawarra Estate and Zema Estate.
 The trail also links up with two foodie stops, the Coonawarra Store and Fodder Restaurant.

-Stop in for a break at the iconic Coonawarra Store and warm up with a specialty coffee and homemade cake.
+Stop in for a break at the iconic Coonawarra Store and warm up with a speciality coffee and homemade cake.
 You can even order a picnic basket to take with you on the walking trail.